 But then again...

 Because cards were put into such damaging situations back then, many of them didn't survive and a good majority of those that did made it out with several broken limbs.
 If you were one of the lucky ones, you made it out without broken limbs but skinned knees were common.
 Only the ultra lucky never saw much life and hence were kept hidden away from all of the nonsense and survived untouched.
 These are mythically rare circumstances and it's because of this that high grade cards from this era are extraordinarily rare and equally as valuable.
-This brings us to the conversation to collectability.
+This brings us to the conversation of collectability.

 Given the dire circumstances commonly associated with life events of vintage cards, high grade copies hold significant value and continue to appreciate with time.
 If you need proof of the validity of that claim, just look at any previous price guide ever published and compare it with a recent one.
 Or better yet, track eBay Completed Sold Listings and you'll see steady growth associated with high grade vintage values.
 This is only going to continue with time.
 Granted, if we're talking population reports for graded examples, those will rise too, which in turn will impact final values.
 But I don't believe this will have enough impact to make much of a dent in the market in terms of the collectability of vintage cards, especially those in high grade.